trickerer01/Ruxx/README.md

 #### Download Options
 - *Videos* ‒ some websites serve videos in multiple formats, here you can select a prefered one.
 You may also exclude videos altogether
 - *Images* ‒ some websites serve images in multiple resolutions / quilities (full, preview), which you can choose from.
 Just like with the videos, you may also filter all the images out
 - *Date min / max* ‒ applied to initial search results, format: `dd-mm-yyyy`, ignored if set to default (min: `01-01-1970`, max: `<today>`).
 Enter some gibberish to reset to default.
-RX, RN, RZ, RP and EN only
+RX, RN, RP and EN only
 - *Parent posts / child posts* ‒ this switch allows to, in addition to initial search result, also download parent posts, all children and all found parents' children even if they don't match the tags you're searching for.
 RX and EN only
 - *Threading* ‒ the number of download threads to use.
 This also somewhat increases the number of scan threads.
 More threads means speed, less threads means less network hiccups.
 Max threads is not a problem in most cases, but you must always remember that nobody likes reckless hammering of their services/APIs
 - *Download order* - the order in which found posts will be downloaded.
 Default is ascending order (lowest id to highest id).
 Note that sort tags may alter the resulting download order